There are countless ways to tell if a girl likes you. Knowing this is very relative; each person thinks differently, especially the Japanese.

-The way that calls your name
+The way she calls your Name

-In the following example, let's take a very common name "Hiroshi Suzuki".
-And remember, since the pronoun "you" is rarely used in Japan, the names below are used instead of the word "you" in normal conversation.
+In the following example, let’s take a very common name “Hiroshi Suzuki”.
+And remember, since the pronoun “you” is rarely used in Japan, the names below are used instead of the word “you” in a normal conversation.

 6. Suzuki-san